feature

 We thrive on hosting events which are exciting and relevant to our students and the wider literary world.
 In 2025, our Poetry Festival showcased work from our undergraduate and masters students, as well as International Poets including the last reading from Tim Atkins before his retirement.

-The Surrey New Writers’ Festival invited the best established and up and coming authors to campus to explore the theme of ‘Journeys’ – through readings, round table discussions and panel interviews.
-Our highlight of the summer will be hosting a special two-day tribute to 250 years of Jane Austen, complete with new adaptation of Mansfield Park performed by Guildford School of Acting (GSA) students.
+The Surrey Writers’ Festival invites the best established and up and coming authors to campus to explore the theme of ‘Crime’ – through readings, round table discussions and panel interviews.
+Our highlight of summer 2025 was hosting a special two-day tribute to 250 years of Jane Austen, complete with new adaptation of Mansfield Park performed by Guildford School of Acting (GSA) students, topped only by the 2026 celebration of the Bronte sisters, featuring a newly adapted stage version of Villette, performed by GSA actors.

 Explore our English literature and creative writing programmes.